-Because raw interferograms are recorded for the U of T FTS, and spectra are produced separately, we have the freedom to choose any apodization function we wish when converting the interferograms into spectra.
-The four interferograms from the flight were processed using both a boxcar apodization function (unapodized) and a triangular filter that improves the signal-to-noise ratio of the spectra, but also reduces the resolution (see Table 5.1 for the spectrum naming convention).
-Column amounts of CO2, O3, HCl, CH4, N2O and CO were retrieved using SFIT2 and SFIT1 [85] in the microwindows listed in Table 5.2.
-Phase error and effective apodization parameters were retrieved as part of the state vector, based on the results in §5.6.2.
+The four interferograms were retrieved using both a boxcar apodization function (unapodized) and a triangular filter that improves the signal-to-noise ratio of the spectra, but also reduces the resolution (see Table 5.1 for the spectrum naming convention).
+Column amounts of CO_2 , O_3 , HCl, CH_4 , N_2O and CO were retrieved using SFIT2 and SFIT1 [71].
 SFIT1 is spectral fitting program similar to SFIT2, but it finds the best fit to the microwindow by changing the a priori profile by a scale factor rather than changing the a priori profile only where the retrieval is sensitive to the spectrum.
-Because there were only two spectra recorded, and they were of similar solar zenith angle, a profile cannot be retrieved.
-Also, at the time these spectra were recorded, the solar zenith angles were 89.59° and 89.77°; sunset had not yet begun.
-However, there is some information in the spectra about the column of the atmosphere above the balloon height.
+Because there were